What is so great and not so good about living in Norway? One recent arrival reveals all based on his experiences so far.

 Read more: The downsides of living in Norway

-I hope to settle in Norway permanently in Norway, so I thought I’d write an article about what I enjoy most about living here and what things I don’t like.
+I hope to settle in Norway permanently, so I thought I’d write an article about what I enjoy most about living here and what things I don’t like.
 I'll also share Marius's views as a native at the end of each section.

 The weather (neutral)